A Note on Constructive Canonical Splitter Strategies in Nowhere Dense Graph Classes

 From this property of $B$ and our induction hypothesis we derive the following.

 \begin{claim} For every vertex $s\in V(B)$, there exists an induced subgraph $H_s\subseteq B-s$ such that $\rk_r(H_s)=k$ and $|H_s|\leq f(k)$. \end{claim}

 Using Claim~\ref{clm:use-induction-hypothesis} and Claim~\ref{clm:center-of-B}, we can construct our small subgraph~$H$ of~$B$ with $\rk_r(H)=k+1$: Choose any $s\in B$ and let $H_s$ be as in Claim~\ref{clm:use-induction-hypothesis}.
 Let~$H$ be the subgraph induced by the following vertices: \begin{itemize} \item all vertices of $H_s$, \item all vertices of $H_v$ for every $v\in V(H_s)$, and \item the vertices of a path of length at most $r$ from the center $c_1$ of $B$ to each vertex in $H_s$ and the vertices of paths from $c_1$ to every vertex in every~$H_v$.
 (This center $c_1$ and these paths exist by Claim~\ref{clm:center-of-B}.)
-Denote the set of vertices of these paths by $P$ and the set of inner vertices of these paths by~$Q$. \end{itemize} First, we observe that $H$ has $\rk_r(H) = k+1$. \begin{itemize} \item As a subgraph of $B$, it has $\rk_r(H) \leq \rk_r(B) = k+1$. \item Connector can start by playing $c_1$ such that $H[N_r^H[c_1]]=H$.
-If Splitter then deletes a vertex $v\in V(H_s)$, then the subgraph $H_v$ of rank $k$ survives.
-Otherwise, the subgraph $H_s$ of rank $k$ survives.
-In both cases, the game takes $k+1$ rounds, giving us $\rk_r(H) \geq k+1$. \end{itemize} Second, we bound $|H|$ as follows.
+Denote the set of vertices of these paths by $P$ and the set of inner vertices of these paths by~$Q$. \end{itemize}

+Note that $H$ includes $c_1$, as it is the starting point of all the paths we include in~$H$, even though possibly $H_s$ and all $H_v$ do not include it.
+See \Cref{fig:obstruction} for an illustration.